-SAFETY:
+8. Safety

-Children are taught to stay safe through the Personal Social Health Citizenship education programme, which is a fundamental part of the whole school curriculum.
-"Staying safe" is a clear expectation laid out in the Every Child Matters document (2003) and is a requirement within the school curriculum.
-Aspects of personal safety awareness within the reception year will be identified in the curriculum plan and taught explicitly.
+Children are taught to stay safe through the curriculum work in Personal Social Health Citizenship education, which is key part of the whole school curriculum.

+The EYFS curriculum and profile documents set clear expectation on aspects of personal safety awareness and where these will be identified in the curriculum plan and taught explicitly.

-Oakmeadow CE school takes safety of its pupils very seriously and various related safety policies and procedures are available in the school office and published on our website.
+The Trust takes safety of its pupils very seriously and various related safety policies and procedures are available in the school office and published on our website.

 The headteacher or the Governor with responsibility for Health and Safety will be happy to discuss these in more detail should a parent / carer wish to do so.
 Specifically the following procedures must be observed: